opensafely/documentation/docs/project-completion.md

 ### GitHub Release
-Consider making a GitHub _Release_, and linking to that ([instructions here](https://docs.github.com/en/github/administering-a-repository/releasing-projects-on-github/managing-releases-in-a-repository)).
+Consider making a GitHub _Release_, and linking to that: [refer to GitHub's documentation on releases](https://docs.github.com/en/github/administering-a-repository/releasing-projects-on-github/managing-releases-in-a-repository)).
 A Release is a coherent snapshot of the code as it existed at a given point in time, along with a title and a description.
 By default, releases are displayed on your repo home page.
 For example, you might make separate releases of the code to accompany a preprint and the final versions of the paper.